quicwg/base-drafts/draft-ietf-quic-qpack.md

 attacker can observe the encoded length and infer that the guess was correct.

 This is possible even over the Transport Layer Security Protocol (TLS, see
-{{?TLS=RFC8446}}), because while TLS provides confidentiality protection for content, it only provides a limited amount of protection for the length of that content.
+{{?TLS=RFC8446}}) and QUIC Transport Protocol (see {{QUIC-TRANSPORT}}), because while TLS and QUIC provide confidentiality protection for content, they only provides a limited amount of protection for the length of that content.

 Note: